zerospiel/docs/docs/admin/kof/kof-alerts.md

 If you've [selected to store](./kof-storing.md) KOF data of the management cluster in the same management cluster, then:

-1. Copy the generated mothership recording rules from the output `ConfigMap` to YAML file:
+1. Copy the generated mothership recording rules from the output `ConfigMap` to a YAML file:
     ```shell
     kubectl get cm -n kof kof-record-vmrules-mothership -o yaml \
     | yq -r .data.values > vmrules.yaml